Bing Maps: Imagery updates

-Bing maps frequently update and expand the geographic areas covered by their imagery, with new updates being released on roughly a monthly basis.
+Bing maps frequently updates and expands the geographic areas covered by its imagery, with new updates being released on roughly a monthly basis.
 Each imagery release typically contains more than 10TB of imagery.

-However, the necessary time-lapse before images are updated means that aerial and Bird's-Eye images for a particular location can sometimes be several years out-of-date.
-This is particularly noticeable in locations that have undergone rapid recent development or experienced other dramatic changes since the imagery was taken, such as areas affected by natural disasters.
+The time between image updates means that aerial and Bird's-Eye images of a particular location can sometimes be several years out-of-date.
+This is particularly noticeable in locations that have undergone recent rapid development or experienced other dramatic changes such as natural disasters since the imagery was taken.

 Features

 Street maps

 Users can browse and search topographically-shaded street maps for many cities worldwide.
 Maps include certain points of interest built in, such as metro stations, stadiums, hospitals, and other facilities.
 It is also possible to browse public user-created points of interest.
-Searches can cover public collections, businesses or types of business, locations, or people.
+Searches can cover public collections, businesses or types of businesses, locations, or people.
 Five street map views are available: Road View, Aerial View, Bird's Eye View, Street Side View, and 3D View.